mravanelli/pytorch-kaldi/README.md

 ```
 Type *import kaldi_io* into the python console and make sure the package is correctly imported.
 You can find more info (including some reading and writing tests) on https://github.com/vesis84/kaldi-io-for-python.

 - The implementation of the RNN models sorts the training sentences according to their length.
 This allows the system to minimize the need of zero padding when forming minibatches.
-The duration of each sentence is extracted using sox.
-Please, make sure it is installed (it is only used when generating the feature lists in the *create_chunk.sh*)
+The duration of each sentence is extracted using *sox*.
+Please, make sure it is installed (it is only used when generating the feature lists in *create_chunk.sh*)

 ## How to run a TIMIT experiment: